miquels/nara/README.md

 ```

 ## Size
-Nara Lines of code:  757
+Lines of code, counted by `cloc src`

-Tokio lines of code: 82513
+Tokio: 82513
+Nara:  777